-It’s big news in the fight against COVID-19: Children ages 12 to 15 can now get the Pfizer-BioNTech COVID-19 vaccine under an emergency use authorization, joining adolescents age 12 to 15, who have been eligible since the spring.
+It’s big news in the fight against COVID-19: Children ages 5 to 11 can now get the Pfizer-BioNTech COVID-19 vaccine under an emergency use authorization, joining adolescents age 12 to 15, who have been eligible since the spring.

-Vaccinating adolescents is important for protecting them—children can get very sick with COVID-19—and the people around them, such as siblings younger than age 5 and immunocompromised or older family members.
-Vaccination will also help adolescents return to important events such as sports and social outings without constant fear of infection.
+Vaccinating children and adolescents is important for protecting them—children can get very sick with COVID-19—and the people around them, such as siblings younger than age 5 and immunocompromised or older family members.
+Vaccination will also help children return to important events such as sports and social outings without constant fear of infection.

 Here are four ways to prepare your child for the vaccine.